nhsconnect/Digital-Child-Health-STU3/pages/explore/explore_social_context_household.md

 ### Social Context Household Event data item mapping to FHIR profiles ###

+This Mapping table defines the FHIR elements that SHALL be used to encode the Healthy Child Event Specification data items for each DCH Event Message payload.
+Some common data item mappings, such as patient, publisher or Date/Time of event information, are defined within the [Header mapping table](../explore_event_header_design.html) and SHALL be considered in parallel with the payload mapping.

-The Child Health Event data items are fulfilled by elements within the FHIR resources listed below.
+The Child Health Event data items are fulfilled by elements within the FHIR resources listed below:

 | DCH Data Item                                        | FHIR Resource element                                                                        | Mandatory/Required/Optional |
 |------------------------------------------------------|----------------------------------------------------------------------------------------------|-----------------------------|